okskola/Random-Boolean-Expression-Challenge/README.md

 The code randomly (using recursion) generates different boolean expressions with **and**, **or** and **not** operators, which are combined with parentheses.
 For example: *(((False and False) or not (False or False)) and ((True and not False) and not (not False and False)))*

-The project seems very simple, but it actually took me multiple hours to create the code and fix the errors.
-It was also tested on students and they took the task with enthusiasm.

 One complexity was to create three functions whcih can be tested with pytest, because I can not imagina how to meaningfully test a function which generates random output or how to test input() using assert.
-So I made folowing functions:
+So I made the folowing functions:
 - generate(depth, complexity): randomly generates boolean expressions
 - get_input(): gets correct input from the user
 - calc_success_rate(success, tries): calculates success rate by dividing success by tries, in percentage